 - WLKZ 104.9 FM

 In an emergency, the University will speak with one voice.
-All communications regarding emergencies to students, faculty, staff, the public, and the media will be made by PSU’s Marketing Communications and Creative Services (MCCS) Team.
-MCCS will work with emergency responders to ensure that all information being reported is timely, factual, and informative.
+All communications regarding emergencies to students, faculty, staff, the public, and the media will be made by PSU’s Communications & Marketing team.
+Communications & Marketing will work with emergency responders to ensure that all information being reported is timely, factual, and informative.

 Immediate decisions and orders requiring communications, such as evacuations, will likely be made by emergency personnel on the scene.
 These first responders may also rely on MCCS to forward information to you through other means, such as text messaging, e-mail, social media, and website postings.